-\begin{remark} This result could be extended to achieve optimal convergence rates under boundary conditions, particularly under \textit{Tsybakov's margin condition} \citep{tsybakov_optimal_2004} as demonstrated in frequentist approaches \citep{kim_fast_2021}.
-However, incorporating the appropriate likelihood corresponding to that loss function presents substantial challenges, and we leave this extension for future work. \end{remark}
+\begin{remark} This result can be extended to achieve optimal convergence rates under boundary conditions, particularly under \textit{Tsybakov's margin condition} \citep{tsybakov_optimal_2004}, as demonstrated in frequentist approaches \citep{kim_fast_2021}.
+However, incorporating the likelihood corresponding to this loss function poses substantial challenges, and we leave this extension for future work. \end{remark}